Case Study: E-commerce Price Monitoring Agency Scales to 5M Daily SKU Scrapes With Residential Proxies

 • Week 3: Complete migration to 100% Databay traffic.
 Full cut-over.

-Technical integration was straightforward because both providers expose a similar backconnect gateway with geo-targeting in the proxy username.
-The agency's existing worker code (Python Scrapy with custom middleware) required changes in one configuration file - essentially two environment variable updates.
+Technical integration was clean because both providers expose a similar backconnect gateway with geo-targeting in the proxy username.
+The agency's existing worker code (Python Scrapy with custom middleware) needed changes in one configuration file: two environment variable updates.
 Sticky session logic was adjusted to use Databay's session-id parameter syntax.

 The agency opted for the Databay Enterprise tier (1 TB+ commitment) at $0.65/GB, reflecting their projected 4-5 TB monthly residential bandwidth consumption.